aminaddetia/neutralization_analysis/README.md

 ## Initial Set-up

-1. Install Python 3 using Homebrew.
+1. If you do not have Python 3 installed on your computer, install Python 3 using Homebrew.
 ```bash
 brew install python
 ```